heavy-duty/platform/apps/DRILL.INSTALLATION.md

 vercel deploy --prod dist/apps/drill-github-app
 ```

-Add all the enviroment variables, one by one, to the vercel environment of your app and redeploy the whole app.
+Add all the environment variables, one by one, to the vercel environment of your app and redeploy the whole app.

 Be sure to remove the last dist folder to avoid conflicts, run: